CartoDB/documentation/app/content/react/guides/getting-started.md

 ### Understanding how the pieces work together

 There are two main elements in the store: the source and the viewport.
-When we change these elements, the following actions are triggered:
+When we change any of these elements, the following actions are triggered:

 - The layer is filtered when the source changes.

 - The widget is re-rendered when the source or viewport changes.

-- Any time we change the map extent (pan or zoom), the viewport changes and all the widgets (with the `viewportFilter` prop) are refreshed.
+- Any time we change the map extent (pan or zoom), the viewport changes and all the widgets are refreshed.

-- Any time a widget applies a filter (for example clicking on a widget category), the filter is dispatched to the store.
+- Any time a widget applies a filter (for example selecting a widget category), the filter is dispatched to the store.
 When we add a filter, we are changing the source, so all the components depending on the source are updated: the widgets are re-rendered and the layers are filtered.
 The map applies the filters using the `DataFilterExtension` from deck.gl.